RedTurtle/collective.navigationtoggle/README.txt

 Other products
 ==============

-If you need a complete expand/collapse navigation feature this product can be not enough; so take a look to `collective.portlet.explore`__.
+If you need a complete expand/collapse navigation feature this product is not for you; so take a look to `collective.portlet.explore`__.

 __ http://pypi.python.org/pypi/collective.portlet.explore